stephancill/lazy-indexer/README.md

 yarn start
 ```

-## Notes
+## How it works

-- Initial sync will take a long time (benchmarks to come).
-Use a local hub and postgres instance for the fastest results
+- If certain conditions are met, a backfill process is triggered to fetch the full Farcaster state from a hub.
+This uses [BullMQ](https://bullmq.io/) for job queueing and parallelization.
-- If you start reading from a different hub, or if the indexer is offline for more than 3 days, it will need to do a full sync again
+- Separately, the indexer subscribes to a hub's event stream and processes messages as they arrive.

 ## Todo